ibm-cloud-docs/codeengine/project.md

 {{site.data.keyword.attribute-definition-list}}

 # Managing projects
 {: #manage-project}

 Learn how to create and work with projects.
 {: shortdesc}

 ## What is a project?
 {: #project-def}

-A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
+A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, functions, jobs, fleets, and builds.
 A project is based on a Kubernetes namespace.
 The name of your project must be unique within your {{site.data.keyword.cloud}} resource group, user account, and region.
-Projects are used to manage resources and provide access to its entities.
+Projects are used to manage resources and provide access to their entities.

-A project provides the following items.
+A project provides the following capabilities:

-- Provides a unique namespace for entity names.
+- A unique namespace for entity names.
-- Manages access to project resources (inbound access).
+- Management of inbound access to project resources.
-- Manages access to backing services, registries, and repositories (outbound access).
+- Management of outbound access to backing services, registries, and repositories.
-- Has an automatically generated certificate for Transport Layer Service (TLS).
+- An automatically generated certificate for Transport Layer Service (TLS).

 For more information about managing access control to projects with IAM, see [Managing user access](/docs/codeengine?topic=codeengine-iam).

-Projects incur no costs, but instead serve as folders for your apps, jobs, and functions.
+Projects do not incur charges.
+A project is the top-level container for all other {{site.data.keyword.codeengineshort}} resources like apps, functions, jobs, fleets, and builds.

 ### How can I see what projects I can access?
 {: #project-access}

 You can see a list of your projects in the [{{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/overview){: external}.

 You can also run the [**`project list`**](/docs/codeengine?topic=codeengine-cli#cli-project-list) command.

 ```txt
 ibmcloud ce project list